hkbu-kennycheng/comp3115/2023summer/Lab3.md

 ### One-hot encoding for `Embarked` column

 To convert categorical features to numerical features using one-hot encoding, we will use the `Continuize` widget.
 Drag and drop it to the workflow canvas.
 Connect the `Impute Mean` widget to the `Continuize` widget.
-Double click on the `Continuizee` widget to open the widget settings.
+Double click on the `Continuize` widget to open the widget settings.
 Select the columns you want to encode and select `One-hot encoding`.
 The widget will automatically display the data in the widget output.

 ![](images/orange-continuize-onehot.gif)